neuralmagic/deepsparse/logging-sdk/data-logging-functions.md

 ## Custom Functions

-Users can defined custom functions in Python in a file, for example named `custom.py`, which should be stored in the filesystem of the application.
+Users can defined custom functions in Python in a file, for example `custom.py`, which should be stored in the filesystem of the application.

 The custom functions are then specified in the YAML configuration file in the form `func: path/to/custom.py:function_name`.